Understanding Texas Hours of Service (HOS) Regulations

 Enhanced management of HOS rules

 Complying with different HOS regulations and provisions while ensuring on-time delivery can be a complex undertaking.
-Managing HOS and other regulatory requirements with in-cab tech such as the ISAAC solution greatly reduces the risk of non-compliance.
+Managing HOS and other regulatory requirements with in-cab tech such as the ISAAC solution or an ELD platform greatly reduces the risk of non-compliance.
 Drivers can rely on the solution to automatically track hours and simplify compliance for both intrastate and interstate trips.

 A misunderstanding of how the rules work, or even a simple error in HOS tracking, could result in unintentional non-compliance.
 Regardless of intention, the consequences of failing to comply can be severe, making compliance mission-critical for carriers.